On The Water

 July 20, 2019 - Manistee River Clean-Up

 A total of 54 volunteers met at the Highbridge Boat Launch in Brethren to clean up a heavily-used stretch of the Manistee River.
 Braving the inclement weather, these volunteers spent three hours removing a variety of debris and trash from within and around the river to improve aquatic habitat and recreational opportunities on the Manistee River.
-Even in adverse weather conditions, volunteers removed 250 pounds of trash from the river.

 August 24th,2019-Three Shores CISMA Frogbit Pull